-The overall effects of the model can be emphasized or suppressed Organ Preferences here.
+The overall effects of the model can be emphasized or suppressed here.
+In particular, for some organs you may need to reduce the 'Wind model organ pipe flow adjustment' if using the 'higher' option for the 'Tremulant/wind supply/swell box/relay model quality' audio engine preference, to avoid the wind supply model becoming too unstable or 'wobbly'.

 The model can also be disabled entirely for the organ, usually to reduce processing load.

-Main Audio engine Audio mixer preset Wind supply model Note: Hauptwerk's wind supply model, and this tab, are only available in the Advanced Edition of Hauptwerk.
-Disable main wind supply model?
-Wind model modulation depth adjustment %: 100.00 C Help OK Cancel
+Note: Hauptwerk's wind supply model, and this tab, are only available in the Advanced Edition of Hauptwerk.